stamilselvan/stamilselvan.github.io/content/posts/Money-Pechu-Evaluation.md

 20% of the time is being spent on the promotion, which is too high imo.

 **Emotional Stimuli:**
-Many video contains titles such as "Buy now OR you will regret forever".
+Many videos are titled such as "Buy now OR you will regret forever".
 These are purely emotional driven click baits.
 May be that he wants to stress the importance, but the occurrence of such things are higher in the video.

 ### Suggestion
-Perhaps I want that Mr.Srinivasan maintains an [xl](https://docs.google.com/spreadsheets/d/1jQtehTzcSdOa0IfrXwWwOPZrzj7ZpHnpa00dIILTEVM/edit?usp=drive_link) like this and keep it open for public in addition to the videos.
+Perhaps I want that Mr.Srinivasan maintains an [xl like this](https://docs.google.com/spreadsheets/d/1jQtehTzcSdOa0IfrXwWwOPZrzj7ZpHnpa00dIILTEVM/edit?usp=drive_link) and keep it open for public in addition to the videos.
-This would serve a better way of reflecting one's thought and easy for evaluating the decisions made in the past.
+This would serve as a better way of reflecting one's thought and easy for evaluating the decisions made in the past.